Table of Contents

 Longer Stopping Distances

-Wet roads dramatically extend the distance required to stop safely, which could lead to rain accidents.
+Wet roads dramatically increase the distance required to stop safely, which can lead to rain-related accidents.
 On rain-soaked pavement, stopping distances typically double compared to dry conditions.

-For example, a vehicle traveling at 60 mph that would usually stop in about 180 feet on dry pavement requires 240-250 feet to come to a complete stop on wet roads.
+For example, a vehicle traveling at 60 mph, which would usually stop in about 180 feet on dry pavement, requires 240-250 feet to come to a complete stop on wet roads.

 The increase in stopping distance occurs because: